jncc/sac-microsite/README.md

 * if you want to use a newer image
 * if you are changing the dev or build container - see instructions further down

-Run the following commands from within the SAC solution folder
+Run the following commands from a terminal within the SAC solution folder
 ```
 # log docker into to the aws cicd account (set the cicd admin profile name below)
 aws ecr --profile <cicd admin profile> get-login-password --region eu-west-2 | docker login --username AWS --password-stdin 137043356624.dkr.ecr.eu-west-2.amazonaws.com